ucb-stat133/stat133-fall-2017/labs/lab11-regex-basics.md

-Lab 11: Manipulating strings, part 2
+Lab 11: Regular Expressions
 ================
 Gaston Sanchez

 > ### Learning Objectives
 >
+> -   Work with the package `"stringr"`
 > -   String manipulation
-> -   Base R functions
-> -   R package `"stringr"`
+> -   More regular expressions
 > -   A bit of data cleaning
+> -   Making some maps

 ------------------------------------------------------------------------